Revelation 4:5-11 Worship is a grateful and spontaneous response to the holy and perfect God

 And there were seven lamps of fire burning before the throne, which are the seven Spirits of God

 The seven lamps are the seven spirits of God.
-By these seven Spirits, God dwells in His anointed servants and rule the universe through them.
+By these seven Spirits, God dwells in His anointed servants and rule creation through them.
+Creation is divided into seven dimensions, the first or highest dimension being the celestial city, the throne of God.
+The 7th or lowest dimension is where the earth is.
+Each dimension is governed by one of the Spirit of God.
 In Zechariah 4, the angel explained the vision of the seven lamps,

 So the angel who was speaking with me answered and said to me, “Do you not know what these are?”
 And I said, “No, my lord.”
 Then he said to me, “This is the word of the LORD to Zerubbabel saying, ‘Not by might nor by power, but by My Spirit,’ says the LORD of hosts.
 ‘What are you, O great mountain?
 Before Zerubbabel you will become a plain; and he will bring forth the top stone with shouts of “Grace, grace to it!”’”… these seven will be glad when they see the plumb line in the hand of Zerubbabel—these are the eyes of the LORD which range to and fro throughout the earth.” – Zechariah 4:5-7,10

+The “earth” here represents not just the earth that we live in, but the entire creation.
 The seven lamps, which are the seven Spirits of God will enable Zerubbabel to do the impossible; to level a great mountain into a plain.
 It was through the Spirit of God that Zerubbabel led the return of the exiles to Jerusalem to rebuild God’s temple.
-Indeed, it is not by earthly power but by God’s power that His servants accomplish the impossible.
+Zerubbabel represents men and women of great faith.
+The exiles represent the sons of God who will return to establish the worship of God in all the seven dimensions of creation.
+Indeed, it is not by power alone but by the Spirit of God (which includes wisdom and love) that His servants accomplish the impossible.

 And in the center and around the throne, four living creatures full of eyes in front and behind.
 The first creature was like a lion, and the second creature like a calf, and the third creature had a face like that of a man, and the fourth creature was like a flying eagle.